 They will not only help you optimize budgets and get the most bang for your buck, but they also ensure that you maintain quality, stay on schedule and achieve your goals.
 Hiring a project manager will also allow you and your team to stay focused on your company and job and will keep you from having to get in the weeds of your project.
 Project managers also know the best vendors and consultants in your area for things like low voltage data cabling, security, AV/IT, furniture, moving and so much more.

 Ultimately, project managers take the stress off of you and make the office renovation process much smoother.

 2. Consider Going Wireless to Save Money on Your Commerical Renovation

 Every office needs internet, phones, printers, and computers.
 But, this doesn’t mean you have to spend a fortune on it.

 In the past, employees all had to have individual data-cabling for their landline and their computer.
 While it depends on the type of company, these data connections generally cost around $250 to $400 per employee.
 This, in addition to the data-cabling you need for conference rooms, workrooms and more, can add up to be $12,000 to $30,000.

 But, by switching to cell phones and laptops for employees, you can save a lot of money.
-You will need to invest in a reliable and powerful Wi-Fi plan and consider providing cell phone reimbursement plans for your employees.
+You will need to purchase a reliable and powerful Wi-Fi plan and consider providing cell phone reimbursement plans for your employees.
 You may still need to install and run low-voltage data cabling in some areas like conference rooms and the reception area, but it will be a much smaller cost.

 3. Choose More Affordable Furniture and Finish Outs